Food Conference Partners

 Bon Appétit Management Company

 Bon Appétit Management Company is an on-site restaurant company offering full food-service management to corporations, universities, and specialty venues.
-Based in Palo Alto, CA, Bon Appétit has more than 500 cafés in 32 states, including at Twitter, Oracle, eBay, Duke University, Stanford’s Graduate School of Business, and the Getty Center.
-All Bon Appétit food is cooked from scratch, including sauces, stocks, and soups.
+Based in Palo Alto, CA, Bon Appétit has more than 650 cafés in 33 states, including at Google, Oracle, eBay, Johns Hopkins University, Stanford’s Graduate School of Business, and the Getty Center.
+Bon Appétit food is cooked from scratch, including sauces, stocks, and soups.
 A pioneer in environmentally sound sourcing policies, Bon Appétit is the first food service company to address local purchasing, the overuse of antibiotics, sustainable seafood, the food and climate change connection, humanely raised meat and eggs, and farmworker welfare.
 It has received numerous awards for its work, from organizations including the James Beard Foundation, Chefs Collaborative, Natural Resources Defense Council, Seafood Choices Alliance, and The Humane Society of the United States.
 Learn more at bamco.com or watch our 5-minute video.

 Founded in 1990, Karp Resources is a food business consultancy that brokers relationships and develops strategic solutions to food and organizational problems.
 We support the healthy development, execution, and operations of food businesses and initiatives in the public and private sectors, and build cross sector programs among unlikely partners—food manufacturers and farmers, community-based groups and corporations, developers and food educators.
 Karp Resources’ clients include corporations, government agencies, small businesses, non-profits, and educational organizations in the United States and United Kingdom.
 Learn more at KarpResources.com.